These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning all affected anatomic sites

-Why: Dysbaric osteonecrosis often affects multiple sites (both hips, humeral heads, tibial plateaus).
+Dysbaric osteonecrosis often affects multiple sites (both hips, humeral heads, tibial plateaus).
 Veterans may focus on the most painful site and omit others, resulting in missed separate ratings.

-Do this instead: Before the exam, list every joint or bone that has been diagnosed with or is symptomatic for osteonecrosis.
+Instead: Before the exam, list every joint or bone that has been diagnosed with or is symptomatic for osteonecrosis.
 Mention each one to the examiner and ensure each is listed in the DBQ diagnosis fields.

 Impact: Can result in missing entire separate ratings - each affected site may warrant its own evaluation